fastlane/fastlane/internal/order_dependent_specs.md

 | 4 more, including `FASTLANE_TEAM_NAME` and `PRODUCE_TEAM_NAME` | 2 each |
 | 13 more, including `DANGER_GITHUB_API_TOKEN`, `SIGH_UUID` and `ANDROID_SDK_ROOT` | 1 each |

+Four rows so far are the same defect: a group reading module level configuration it never sets, passing only while an earlier example happens to leave a value behind.
+Row C was `Frameit.config`, S was `Scan.config`, U was `Cert.config`, W was `Scan.config` and `Scan.project` together.
+Fixing them one at a time only catches the ones a seed exposes, and W survived roughly twenty five CI runs before one did.
+Nilling these singletons in an `after(:each)` per tool would make every remaining instance fail every time instead of occasionally, the same move that made the environment leaks tractable. `Scan.project` is the warning that the list is not just `config`: production code assigns it mid run, so the accessors have to be read off `scan/lib/scan/module.rb` and its siblings rather than guessed.

-The top four are not four hundred careless specs. `before_each_match`, `before_each_pilot` and `before_each_spaceship` each assign `DELIVER_USER` and `DELIVER_PASSWORD` on every example of their tool, so every match, pilot and spaceship example is counted.
+The top four environment variables are not four hundred careless specs. `before_each_match`, `before_each_pilot` and `before_each_spaceship` each assign `DELIVER_USER` and `DELIVER_PASSWORD` on every example of their tool, so every match, pilot and spaceship example is counted.
 Fixing those three methods accounts for most of the list.

 Restoring costs nothing measurable: the full suite is 7863 examples and 2 failures with the guard enforcing, and the same 2 fail with the guard switched off entirely.
 Those two are `plugin_generator_spec` shelling out to rubocop in the generated plugin, which fails locally and passes in CI, so they are environmental rather than ordering.